-The platform’s website says, “When you’re paying in-store, Google Pay doesn’t share your actual card info.
-Instead, the merchant receives a unique encrypted number.”
+The platform’s website says, “When you pay in stores, Google Pay doesn’t share your actual card number, so your information stays secure.”

 As a final tip to help safeguard your finances when using a debit card, consider lowering the daily withdrawal limit on your bank account.
 Doing this will ensure that if your card is compromised in some way, the crook won’t get access to everything in the account.

 Many banks have daily purchase and withdrawal limits based on their policies as well as the amount of money available in your account.